minhmanho/rrdncnn/README.md

 rrdncnn_Johnny_1280x720_50_DLR_LDP_QP32,35.0897,0.9118,38.2423,0.9594
 ```

 Finally, we calculate the BD-rates based on the results of HEVC (attached in the class package) and our methods.
-The expected output should be:
+The expected output on Johnny (LDP) and BasketballDrill (AI) should be:

 <table class="tg">
 <thead>